 Your first visit will be to Fushimi Inari, one of the most unusual Shinto shrines in Japan.
 It is famous for its thousands of vermilion Torii gates, which straddle a network of trails behind its main buildings which lead into the wooded forest of the sacred Mount Inari.
 It is the most important of several thousands of shrines dedicated to Inari, the Shinto god of rice.
 The shrine, which featured in "Memoirs of a Geisha", is very famous for the impressive contrast and mystical atmosphere created by the colors of the Torii and those of the surrounding nature.

-After the visit of Fushimi Inari, you will have Yakitori lunch in a traditional Japanese Machiya in the middle of Kyoto city.
-Yakitori is a Japanese type of skewered chicken.
+After the visit of Fushimi Inari, you will have Yakitori lunch in a traditional Japanese Kyo-machiya (Kyoto traditional house) in the middle of Kyoto city.
+Yakitori (literally 'grilled bird') is a Japanese type of skewered chicken.
 Its preparation involves skewering the meat with kushi, a type of skewer typically made of steel, bamboo, or similar materials.
 Afterwards, they are grilled over a charcoal fire.
 During or after cooking, the meat is typically seasoned with tare (teriyaki like) sauce or salt.
-In the afternoon, discover the temple Kiyomizudera.
-Literally meaning "Pure Water Temple", it is one of the most celebrated temples in Japan.
-It was founded in 780 on the site of the Otowa Waterfall in the wooded hills east of Kyoto and is best known for the wooden stage that juts out from its main hall.
-The stage affords visitors an excellent view of the numerous cherry and maple trees below that erupt in a sea of colour in spring and fall as well as panoramic views of the city.
-The temple was originally associated with the Hosso sect, one of the oldest schools within Japanese Buddhism, but formed its own Kita Hosso sect in 1965.
-In 1994, the temple was added to the list of UNESCO world heritage sites.
-Around the base of Kiyomizudera is the Higashiyama area, one of the city's best preserved historic districts.
-The narrow lanes, wooden buildings and traditional merchant shops invoke a feeling of the old capital city and the streets are lined by small shops, cafes and restaurants which have been catering to tourists and pilgrims for centuries.
-These businesses retain their traditional design, although many have been renovated through the years, and they continue to serve customers today, selling local specialties such as Kiyomizu-yaki pottery, sweets, pickles, crafts and other souvenirs.
+The term is sometimes used informally for kushiyaki (grilled and skewered foods) in general.
+Yakitori has become popular in certain areas of North America in recent years due to its exposure by food personalities like Anthony Bourdain and David Chang.
+Both men featured yakitori meals on their television shows "No Reservations" and "Ugly Delicious" respectively.

-Finish off the afternoon with a visit to a private temple to enjoy a Tea Ceremony with a tea master.
+After lunch experience a Tea Ceremony with a tea master in a private temple.

 The Japanese tea ceremony is called Chanoyu, Sado or simply Ocha in Japanese.
 It is a choreographic ritual of preparing and serving Japanese green tea, called Matcha, together with traditional Japanese sweets to balance with the bitter taste of the tea.
 Preparing tea in this ceremony means pouring all one's attention into the predefined movements.
 The whole process is not about drinking tea, but is about aesthetics, preparing a bowl of tea from one's heart.
 The host of the ceremony always considers the guests with every movement and gesture.
 Even the placement of the tea utensils is considered from the guests view point (angle), especially the main guests called the Shokyaku. http://japanese-tea-ceremony.net/